This Tomato-Basil and Chicken Sausage Risotto is a delicious and hearty main course perfect for any time of the year.

-The other reason is because this recipe got our daughter to eat risotto!
-I can’t help it but I love it when the kids try new things…and like them!
+Well, because this recipe got our daughter to eat risotto!
+I can’t help it, but I love it when the kids try new things…and like them!

-Not only did she taste it, she asked for a dish of it!
-And she can’t wait to make our next risotto dish together!
+Not only did she taste it, but she asked for an entire dish of it!
+And she can’t wait to make our next risotto together!